Latest News for Licensing Act 2003

 The date and venue of the next meetings of the three Erewash pubwatch schemes are listed below.
 Please contact the licensing team on 0115907113 if you require any further details of these meetings.

-The next meeting is being held at Hogarths, Ilkeston on Tuesday 5 September 2017 at 10am.
+The next meeting is being held at Gladstone Lodge, Market Street, Ilkeston on Tuesday 5 March 2019 at 10am.

 Long Eaton Pubwatch

-All meetings are held at Brennans on Regent Street on the first Thursday of every month.
+All meetings are held at Brennans on Regent Street on the first Thursday every 2 months.

 The Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013